 Good MorningU.S. stocks slipped for a third straight session as investors weighed mixed earnings and fading enthusiasm for high-flying tech names.
 The S&P 500 fell 0.6%, the Nasdaq Composite dropped 1.5% and the Dow Jones Industrial Average inched up less than 0.1%.
 Heavyweights such as NVIDIA and Palantir led declines after recent rallies tied to the AI boom, while Home Depot reported better-than-expected same-store sales on smaller DIY projects but nonetheless missed overall revenue and profit forecasts.

 Traders also parsed fresh economic data on inflation, housing and jobs for signs of looming volatility.
 Meanwhile, corporate activity picked up steam across sectors.
 The U.S. Commerce Secretary confirmed the government is seeking up to a 10% stake in Intel, underscoring a strategic pivot toward strengthening domestic chip production.
-Featured: What if they’ve been wrong about options this whole time?
-(Ad)
+Featured: Wall Street’s quietly buying these 3 AI infrastructure plays (Ad)

 |